Splitwave Splitwave

 Splitwave

-Splitwave — Audio Routing for macOS
+Splitwave — Audio Routing for macOS, Linux and Windows

-Pro-grade audio routing for your Mac.
+Free Open-source Pro-grade audio routing for your desktop.

 Build a node graph of inputs, effects, and outputs.
 Process any audio source in real-time with a flexible processing pipeline.